Z-Image: An Efficient Image Generation Foundation Model with Single-Stream Diffusion Transformer: Performance Evaluation

 As demonstrated in Figure~\ref{fig:t2i_pe} and Figures~\ref{fig:pe_case_1}-\ref{fig:pe_case_2}, our prompt enhancer leverages a structured reasoning chain -- comprising core subject analysis, problem solving/world knowledge injection, aesthetic enhancement, and comprehensive description -- to equip the model with logical reasoning and world knowledge capabilities.
 This allows the model to handle diverse tasks, ranging from solving complex logical puzzles (\eg, the chicken-and-rabbit problem) and interpreting user intent (\eg, visualizing classical poetry or inferring scenes from coordinates) to performing text rendering and question answering.

-In the context of image editing, prompt enhancer is also crucial for addressing ambiguous or unclear intentions, as well as for injecting world knowledge and enabling reasoning, similar to how it functions in text-to-image generation, as shown in Figure~\ref{fig:edit_pe_case_1}-\ref{fig:edit_pe_case_2}.
-For example, in Figure~\ref{fig:edit_pe_case_2}, the wrong dish is made because of a lack of reasoning about the relationship between the ingredients and the dish, while prompt enhancer can make up for this.
+In the context of image editing, a prompt enhancer is also crucial for addressing ambiguous intentions, injecting world knowledge, and enabling physical reasoning, as shown in Figures~\ref{fig:edit_pe_case_1}-\ref{fig:edit_pe_case_2}.
+For example, in Figure~\ref{fig:edit_pe_case_1}, the ambiguous instruction "Design a poster" yields a chaotic, poorly formatted layout without PE.
+The prompt enhancer resolves this by generating a structured plan that transplants the product into a professional outdoor scene with thematic lighting and clean commercial typography.
+Similarly, in Figure~\ref{fig:edit_pe_case_2}, editing without PE lacks the physical reasoning of tea brewing, failing to show the interaction between water and the tea bag.
+The prompt enhancer corrects this by introducing a teapot pouring water, realistic fluid dynamics, and rising steam.